vizdata-f21/project-1-7_up/README.md

 ### Introduction

-Most income inequality research focuses on the income disparity between different races, for example, how Asian Americans ans White Americans typically have higher income as compared to African Americans and Hispanic Americans.
+Most income inequality research focuses on the income disparity between different races, for example, how Asian Americans and White Americans typically have higher income as compared to African Americans and Hispanic Americans.
 There is siginifcantly less research focusing on the income disparities within each of the races.
 We are trying to